danhjun/ITE-253/README.md

 $users = Import-Csv -Path "C:\Path\To\Your\UserList.csv"

 foreach ($user in $users) {
-    # Add a small delay or check if user exists before adding to group
-    Start-Sleep -Seconds 2  # Delay to allow AD to update if ($user.Group) {
+    if ($user.Group) {
         $group = Get-ADGroup -Filter "Name -eq '$($user.Group)'" if ($group) {